Simplicial Complexes are Game Complexes: Invariant Games

 Similar to the question of the previous section, we are interested in which simplicial complexes appear as the legal or illegal complex of an iSP-game.

 We will show below that the illegal complex of an iSP-game cannot contain an isolated vertex.

 \begin{proposition} Let $\Gamma$ be a simplicial complex.
-If $\Gamma$ is the illegal complex of some iSP-game and some board then $\Gamma$ has no facets that are one-element sets. \end{proposition} \begin{proof} Assume that $\Gamma$ has a facet that is a one-element set, \ie an isolated vertex, and label this vertex $a$.
-If $\Gamma$ is the illegal complex of some SP-game $G$ and board $B$, then since $\{a\}$ is a facet of $\Gamma$, there exists a basic position (corresponding to the vertex $a$) which is illegal.
+If $\Gamma$ is the illegal complex of some iSP-game then $\Gamma$ has no facets that are one-element sets. \end{proposition} \begin{proof} Assume that $\Gamma$ has a facet that is a one-element set, \ie an isolated vertex, and label this vertex $a$.
+If $\Gamma$ is the illegal complex of some SP-game $(R,B)$, then since $\{a\}$ is a facet of $\Gamma$, there exists a basic position (corresponding to the vertex $a$) which is illegal.
 Thus $G$ does not satisfy the first condition of invariance. \end{proof}

 Other than the isolated vertex situation, there is no obstruction for a simplicial complex $\Gamma$ being an illegal complex.
-We set out to prove this by constructing a $\Gamma$-board and a $\Gamma$-game.
+We set out to prove this by constructing a $\Gamma$-board and a $\Gamma$-ruleset.

-\begin{construction}[\textbf{$\mathbf{\Gamma}$-Board}] Given an $(\L,\R)$-labelled simplicial complex $\Gamma$ with no isolated vertices we can construct a graph $B_\Gamma$ (called the \textbf{$\Gamma$-Board}) as follows:
+\begin{construction}[\textbf{$\mathbf{\Gamma}$-board}] Given an $(\L,\R)$-labelled simplicial complex $\Gamma$ with no isolated vertices we can construct a graph $B_\Gamma$ (called the \textbf{$\Gamma$-board}) as follows: